CMakeToolchain

 These tools are experimental and subject to breaking changes.

-command line invocation of CMake with the -DCMAKE_TOOLCHAIN_FILE=conantoolchain.cmake
+command line invocation of CMake with the -DCMAKE_TOOLCHAIN_FILE=conantoolchain.cmake.
+This generator translates

 the current package configuration, settings, and options, into CMake toolchain syntax.